 - was signed after the Decedent was diagnosed with Alzheimer’s, dementia, or some other illness affecting Decedent’s mental faculties; or

 - was signed at the direction or influence of the person(s) benefitting under the new Will, such as a new spouse or a caregiver.

 REAL ESTATE LITIGATION

-Young & Newsom, PC is adept at analyzing claims and working with industry experts to craft innovative yet practical resolutions.
+Young Firm PC is adept at analyzing claims and working with industry experts to craft innovative yet practical resolutions.
 We have represented clients facing a wide variety of construction disputes, including bidding disputes, defective construction, defective building products, scope and specification disputes, warranty claims, delay damages, mechanic’s liens, insurance issues, and mold issues.
-Young & Newsom, PC is a comprehensive legal resource for clients involved in any construction dispute.
+Young Firm PC is a comprehensive legal resource for clients involved in any construction dispute.

 From title insurance and escrow litigation to eviction, our negotiation and trial skills will help secure a favorable settlement, judgment or verdict that protects our clients’ rights and investment.